tmorg46/ECON378/README.md

 last updated 12 Aug 2026

 **NOTE!
 The Google Drive link in the Teaching Notes is dead!
-The sheets I reference are now included in the WRTG150 directory!**
+The sheets I reference are now included in the z_bigsheets directory!**

 a YouTube playlist of me giving example versions of these lectures: